Climate Solution Profile

 De-Risking, De-Scoping, and Lowering the Cost of Achieving Net Zero

 LucidCatalyst published this Insights Report summary version of the the Aurora Energy Research (AER) hydrogen study that concluded that combining nuclear energy and renewables in the UK energy system can eliminate dependence on fossil fuels, lower emissions, and lower the total cost of achieving UK Net Zero.
-LucidCatalyst was on the project team that informed the full report, available above.
+LucidCatalyst was on the project team that informed the full report, available below.

 Net Zero 2050